 Dominiques are quite the lovable birds because of their sweet and gentle nature.
 They’re super friendly and tend to follow people around when they’re nearby.
 They are perfect heritage breeds on the homestead.
 They are also known to lay as many as 270 eggs per year – not shabby at all!

 Very self-sufficient animals, there’s not too much to consider when raising Dominiques on the homestead.
-But if you’re still stuck, you can always check out this chicken feed guide.

 11. White Jersey Giant

 The most interesting fact about the White Jersey Giant is that it is the largest chicken breed in America (9).
 A male can be as large as 13 pounds, making it a great chicken for harvesting meat.

 The Jersey Giant will go broody but is not the best choice for incubating and brooding because of their size.

 Of course, it’s also a good choice for eggs, as it typically lays anywhere from 150 to 200 eggs yearly.
 So long as you keep your Jersey Giant comfortable, healthy, and safe from weather conditions, it will perform for you and your family or business.